The permablitz concept can be used by anyone. Here in Melbourne, Permablitz is a network, more so than a well defined organisation.

 The collective is made up of volunteers and the group is unfunded with no bank account since there are very few costs involved.

 Read about the current members of the Permablitz Melbourne Collective:

-I first discovered Permablitz through a Costa DVD from my local library and totally fell in love with the concept.
+I joined the Collective in 2014, but first discovered Permablitz through a Costa DVD from my local library and totally fell in love with the concept.
 My first blitz was amazing, everyone was so friendly and willing to share stories, tips and advice.
 When I saw the shout-out for the Outie role, I jumped at it – the chance to contribute to something so positive was just too good to miss.
 And it’s been every bit as awesome as I thought.
-The team is amazing and I feel honoured to be listed among them (especially since I haven’t even done my PDC yet!)
+The team is amazing and I feel honoured to be listed among them.

 My drive to be involved in Permaculture is that it is one of the solutions to so many issues we face as a species.
 There’s a million places where things could be better and this working with and defence of Nature is one of the battles I choose.

 Although it wasn’t permaculture, I first became aware of groups “blitzing” gardens to grow food when I lived in Edinburgh in the late 2000s.
 Having held on to this idea over the years as something to aim for, I later tried to complete a PDC in Ballarat not once, but twice (life and a PhD in Ethnobotany kind of got in the way).
 It’s still on my mind… so, joining the Permablitz Melbourne Collective in the meantime seems like a great way to contribute to the cause, meet more like-minded people and stay connected to all things permaculture-related.

 As a freshly minted collective member, I can only heap praise on the collective for the amazing job it’s already doing facilitating all the blitzes and other permie activities – I look forward to being able to provide support in as many ways as I can!